iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

-For the server-side component for this page, has an `OnGet` function, that executes code on page reload.
-First, the ID of the current user is required, and using this, a query to the database is made to retrieve all relevant bookings, of all types i.e. hotels, tours and packages.
-The variable which are bound to the client side take on the value of these variables so that it can be displayed on the page.
-Finally, the `successMessage` element takes on the query parameter in the URL from the payments page to provide user feedback.
+First, the ID of the current user is required, and using this, a query to the database is made to retrieve all relevant bookings.
+The variable which are bound to the client side take on the value of these variables so that it can be displayed.
+Finally, the `successMessage` element takes on the query parameter in the URL from the payments page providing user feedback.

 ```C#
 public async Task<IActionResult> OnGet()